jing-liu-778/Disaster-Factor/README.md

 [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview)

-HTML, CSS, Bulma, Java Script, Jquery?, MomentJS, NASA EONET API, Google Maps API, JPEGs, GIFs
+HTML, CSS, Bulma, Java Script, MomentJS, NASA EONET API, Google Maps API, JPEGs, GIFs

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.